 Jane’s Worry Elephant by Kelly Miller, CAAP (Review)

-I am so excited to share a new children’s book with you called Jane’s Worry Elephant A Self-Help Guide for Kids with Anxiety by Kelly Miller (Author), Miguel Ambalada (Illustrator).
-I received a copy of in exchange for this review.
+I’m excited to share a new children’s book with you called Jane’s Worry Elephant A Self-Help Guide for Kids with Anxiety by Kelly Miller (Author), Miguel Ambalada (Illustrator).
+I received a copy of this book in exchange for this review.
 Inside this post is my affiliate link.
 If you click on the links and make a purchase I will make a small percentage from the items you purchase.

-Jane and her brother would bicker and jane began to believe he was a threat to her.
-Joe talked to jane about fear but he made it worse at times.
-Finally Jane talked to her parents about the way she was feeling and they helped her and she was able to talk to Joe about how being calm helped her.
+Jane and her brother would bicker like siblings do but Jane began to believe he was a threat to her.
+Joe the Elephant talked to jane about fear but he made it worse at times.
+Finally Jane talked to her parents about the way she was feeling .
+Her parents were able to help Janes and she was able to talk to Joe about how being calm helped her.

 Thank you,